wshi9124/Portfolio-Tracker-/README.md

 # Portfolio Tracker
-Portfolio Tracker is a financial tool where users can search, organize, and research their personal stock holdings.
+Portfolio Tracker is a trading platform simulator where users can search, organize, and research their personal stock holdings.

 # Technologies
  React, Javascript, HTML, CSS, Semantic UI, Finnhub Stock API